 Some people just spray APC and immediately wipe it off with a rag, but I like to agitate the area with a brush.
 You’ll get much better results by doing this since brush will clean every single pore from the plastics.

-Not everybody does this when doing a deep clean of the car.
-It’s very important to protect all the plastics in the car, so they look even better – like new again.
+Not everybody does this when doing a deep clean of the car interior.
+Dressing and protecting all the plastics in the car is very important so they look even better – like new again.

 Also, applying some protection will protect everything from the harmful effects of the sun, which is very important if you want to keep your car in the best condition as long as possible.